 Lack of public expenditure on health, lack of human resources and an overall poor healthcare infrastructure contribute significantly to the healthcare expenditure, further resulting in high expenditure on medical care being spent through personal savings.
 And, since India is undergoing a transition, both from demographic and economic perspective, it is necessary to protect citizens against catastrophic medical expenditure that plunges them into extreme poverty.

 Out of the total number of people covered under health insurance in India, three-fourth are covered under government-sponsored health schemes and the balance one-fourth are covered by private insurers.
-And, now that private insurers have moved to complete digitalization of their purchase journey, platforms like Finserv MARKETS allow you to buy the plans through a 100% online process in a hassle-free way.
+And, now that private insurers have moved to complete digitalisation of their purchase journey, they allow you to buy the plans through a 100% online process in a hassle-free way.

-Health insurance policies available on Finserv MARKETS offer you a range of options designed to protect you and your loved ones from the financial pressures of healthcare.
-What’s more, Finserv MARKETS lets you customize your health insurance policy with features like an extensive medical cover, cashless claim settlement, customized add-on covers and more.
+Health insurance policies offer you a range of options designed to protect you and your loved ones from the financial pressures of healthcare.
+What’s more, you can also customise your health insurance policy with features like an extensive medical cover, cashless claim settlement, customised add-on covers and more.